zahlman/zahlman.github.io/posts/2025/12/31/oxidation.md

 Presumably there are other tools that can do it too.

 ## It Slices, it Dices, it Makes Julienne...
-Wheels
+Wheels?

 One of the things many people seem to like about Rust is that it strives to be an all-in-one solution, for both developers and end users.
 On top of what other tools like Hatch, Poetry and PDM have offered, it even grabs and installs [standalone builds](https://github.com/astral-sh/python-build-standalone) of Python, thanks to the work of [Gregory Szorc](https://github.com/indygreg).